epics-extensions/EPNix/docs/ioc/tutorials/streamdevice.md

 ## Pre-requisites

-Verify that you have all pre-requisites installed.
+Verify that you have all pre-requisites installed, by following the {doc}`../../pre-requisites` section.
-If not,
-follow the {doc}`./pre-requisites` section.

 ## Running the power supply simulator